filodb/FiloDB/README.md

 Verify that tables were created in `filodb` and `filodb-admin` keyspaces.

-The script below brings up the FiloDB Dev Standalone server, and then sets up the prometheus dataset (NOTE: if you previously started FiloDB and have not cleared the metadata, then the -s is not needed as FiloDB will recover previous ingestion configs from Cassandra)
+The script below brings up the FiloDB Dev Standalone server, and then sets up the prometheus dataset (NOTE: if you previously started FiloDB and have not cleared the metadata, then the -s is not needed as FiloDB will recover previous ingestion configs from Cassandra.
+This script targets directly towards the `develop` branch.)

 ```
 ./filodb-dev-start.sh